adam-ben-rhaiem/car-damage-classification/README.md

-# 🚗 Car Damage Severity Classification
+# 🚗 Car Damage Classification

 Classifying the **severity of car damage** is crucial for insurance claims, safety evaluations, and automated vehicle assessments.
 In this project, we **compare four different deep learning models** to classify car damage into three categories: